 The free-free component is consistent with expectations from previous fits and with H α observations when dust obscuration is taken into account.
-Free-free emission is quite high in the Galactic plane and in several regions (including Gum and Orion) appears to be dominant over synchrotron, even in K-band.
-The ratio of the "base" fit free-free map to extinction-corrected H α map of Finkbeiner (2003) was used to make a map of h{ff} (the temperature-H α intensity conversion factor).
-A histogram was then made of all pixels with intensities larger than 5 Rayleighs (to mask out low-signal regions) and less than one magnitude of extinction (using the reddening map of Schlegel et al. 1998).
-A gaussian fit to the peak of the histogram gives $h{ff} = 11.8 \pm 8.8 \ \mu \text{K R}^{-1}$ at K-band, comparable to the value of 11.4 $\mu \text{K R}^{-1}$ expected from an electron temperature of 8000 K (Bennett et al. 2003), but also consistent with the lower values from template cleaning.
+Free-free emission is quite high in the Galactic plane, and in several regions (including Gum and Orion), it appears to be dominant over synchrotron, even in the K band.
+The ratio of the "base" fit free-free map to extinctioncorrected H α map of Finkbeiner (2003) was used to make a map of h{ff} (the temperature-H α intensity conversion factor).
+A histogram was then made of all pixels with intensities larger than 5 Rayleighs (to mask out low-signal regions) and less than 1 mag of extinction (using the reddening map of Schlegel et al. 1998).
+A Gaussian fit to the peak of the histogram gives $h{ff} = 11.8 \pm 8.8 \ \mu K \ R^{-1}$ at the K band, comparable to the value of 11.4 $\mu K \ R^{-1}$ expected from an electron temperature of 8000 K (Bennett et al. 2003), but also consistent with the lower values from template cleaning.

 While subject to degeneracy with the free-free emission, synchrotron radiation is a stronger signal in WMAP data than dust emission.
-Pixel-by-pixel constraints become poor

-Fig. 12.- Error maps for foreground components as determined from the marginalized variance given by the MCMC fitting process.
-Error maps for synchrotron and free-free emission are similar due to the parameter degeneracy between them.
-Synchrotron and free-free temperatures are as measured at K-band, dust is measured at W-band.
-Gray pixels are those masked due to point sources or flagged as problematic.
-Top: synchrotron; middle: free-free; bottom: dust far from the plane, however there are still constraints on the best-fit spectral index.
-For example, by comparing fits with constant spectral index, the Northern Polar Spur and the Fan region prefer an index of -3.0 or steeper.
-All fits including total intensity data show the same preference for shallower spectral index in the plane as concluded by Bennett et al. (2003); Figure 16 shows β_s as a function of latitude for a number of different fits.
+Pixel-by-pixel constraints become poor far from the plane; however, there are still constraints on the best-fit spectral index.
+For example, by comparing fits with a constant spectral index, the Northern Polar Spur and the Fan region prefer an index of -3.0 or steeper.
+All fits that include total intensity data, show the same preference for a shallower spectral index in the plane as concluded by Bennett et al. (2003); Figure 16 shows β_s as a function of latitude for a number of different fits.